 What does this mean?

-If you want access to a development application, or records of decisions that were received on, or after 1 July 2010 you should apply informally as they continue to be OPEN ACCESS information.
+If you want access to a development application received, or records of decisions made, on or after 1 July 2010 you should apply informally as they continue to be OPEN ACCESS information.

 Development applications and decisions made before 1 July 2010 are still 'government information' but you will need to apply formally via an access application.
 As with any other access application, we will apply the public interest test under Part 2 Division 2 of the GIPA Act when making a decision to release, or refuse access to information in relation to development applications.